-like almost everything new today your car has a computer and if its 1996 or newer it has an OBD2 which is onboard diagnostics second-generation, than codes can be read easily.
+like almost everything new today your car has a computer and if its 1996 or newer it has an OBD2 port which is onboard diagnostics second-generation, than codes can be read easily.

 A good OBD2 code scanner can read and clear error codes.

 The main thing most look at is how the engine is running which can be done by scanning the computer codes.